API ReferenceChangelog

 How do I interpret match scores?

-Match scores rage in value from 0.00 to 100.00 — the higher the match score, the higher the likelihood that a counterparty or location returned was the one involved in a transaction.
+Match scores range in value from 0.00 to 100.00 — the higher the match score, the higher the likelihood that a counterparty or location returned was the one involved in a transaction.
 We return two types of match scores: counterparty match score and location match score.

 What is the counterparty match score?